embedded-office/canopen-stack/docs/_api_emergency/co-emcy-hist-reset.md

 ### Example

-The following example clears all emergency history entries within the object directory of the CANopen node AppNode.
+The following example clears all emergency history entries within the object dictionary of the CANopen node AppNode.

 ```c
     :